 At $100 million, The Irishman carries a high price tag for a non-franchise, non-superhero film.
 But The Wolf of Wall Street, which also cost $100 million, ended up making $392 million worldwide, giving some credibility to the idea that Scorsese’s vision can be enough to power a film at the box office.
 (It didn’t hurt that Wolf starred Leonardo DiCaprio, one of the few remaining global box-office draws.)
 Fábrica de Cine, the production company of Mexican financier Gaston Pavlovich, will finance, marking its second straight Scorsese–Paramount team-up after Silence.

-5. It’s a major project for an up-and-coming studio.
+5. It’s a major project for Netflix and indie studio STX.

-At Cannes, STX, a young studio focused on making mid-budget, adult-targeted, star-powered films — which so far include The Gift, The Boy, and Hardcore Henry — secured the international rights to The Irishman, with Paramount distributing domestically.
-Along with Aaron Sorkin’s directorial debut, Molly’s Game, to which STX also acquired rights at Cannes, The Irishman will mark an enormous step forward for the nascent studio as it seeks to compete with the bigger powers worldwide.
+IndieWire first reported in May that The Irishman will be a Netflix production, with sources saying it will get a day and date in 2019 with a limited Oscar-qualifying release.
+A movie this pricey is a gamble for Netflix, and for Scorsese, who’s beholden to the classic movie-theater experience.
+Also involved: STX, a young studio focused on making mid-budget, adult-targeted, star-powered films — which so far include The Gift, The Boy, and Hardcore Henry — secured the international rights to The Irishman, with Paramount distributing domestically.
+Along with Aaron Sorkin’s directorial debut, Molly’s Game, the rights to which STX also acquired at Cannes, The Irishman will mark an enormous step forward for the nascent studio as it seeks to compete with the bigger powers worldwide.

-6. It stars De Niro and Al Pacino, the latter in his first Scorsese flick.
+6. Two Scorsese collaborators — De Niro and Pesci — are returning, plus Al Pacino, in his first Scorsese flick.

 Scorsese and De Niro have made eight films together — one of the most fruitful and consistent creative partnerships in the history of film.
-But, shockingly, Scorsese has never worked with Pacino before, despite the actor’s longevity and his role in one the greatest crime sagas not made by Scorsese, The Godfather.
+Pesci has had supporting roles in three Scorsese pictures (Raging Bull, Goodfellas, and Casino) and has reportedly been recruited out of retirement for The Irishman.
+Shockingly, Scorsese has never worked with Pacino before, despite the actor’s longevity and his role in one the greatest crime sagas not made by Scorsese, The Godfather.
 De Niro and Pacino, on the other hand, have collaborated three times now: in The Godfather II (where they did not share any scenes), the Michael Mann classic Heat, and the less-than-classic Righteous Kill.
-While there were also rumors that Scorsese has been pursuing Joe Pesci (the retired star of Goodfellas) to join them, as well as Harvey Keitel (a veteran of five Scorsese movies), neither appears to currently be a part of the production.
-(There’s plenty of time.)
+Harvey Keitel, another Scorsese alum, is also reportedly in talks to join the movie.
+The pair have made five movies together, including Scorsese’s directorial debut, Who’s That Knocking at My Door.
+Vinyl star Bobby Cannavale is also in talks to join, but hasn’t been confirmed to co-star.

 7. It will — according to De Niro — make its actors look younger.